magicchain/magicchain-blockchain/doc/API.md

 ## From SERVER to counterparty

-All HTTP responses and HTTP requests with non-empty body sent from SERVER to its counterparty are signed with HMAC-SHA256 algorithm:
+All HTTP responses with non-empty body sent from SERVER to its counterparty are signed with HMAC-SHA256 algorithm:

 1. The key for HMAC-SHA256 algorithm is taken from the configuration file.
 2. HMAC-SHA256 signature of the body is calculated.